cyocum/cyocum.github.io/_posts/2020-06-07-Human-Curation-and-Digital-Datasets.md

 tradition seriously.
 Thus, the curators attempt to preserve what is extant rather than attempting to editorialise.

-## Ditigal Curation and Data Governance
+## Digital Curation and Data Governance

 The first point is digital curation of historical material is not a new subject.
 The [University of Edinburgh's](https://www.ed.ac.uk/)